 Radzi is best known for being a presenter on BBC’s landmark and historic children show Blue Peter.
 He began presenting the show in 2013 having previously hosted WILD! for CBBC and Match of The Day Kickabout.

-2017 also saw Radzi announced as an ambassador for Super Movers, a campaign launched by the BBC & Premier League.
+Radzi is an ambassador for Super Movers, a campaign launched by the BBC & Premier League.
 Radzi’s role in the campaign has been to inspire children to become more active throughout their school day, encouraging them to improve their concentration, motivation and enjoyment of learning through a series of routines and activities.

 Radzi’s strong multi-cultural heritage and mixed family traditions has sparked his intrigue into personal identity and what it means to be British.
 This fascination has fed Radzi’s growing interest in both current affairs and politics and as a result, Radzi filmed Your Body: Your Image – a BBC2 Learning series focusing on body image in schools, appeared on BBC 1’s Question Time, and most recently can be seen presenting the BBC’s documentary series Home Front Heroes commemorating the ways in which ordinary men & women played a vital part in Britain’s Wartime victory.
 Radzi explores how, aged 17, his grandmother took on a vital role to help keep wartime Britain fed.
 Over 1.3 million viewers tuned in as he paid an emotional visit to the family farm, meeting an ex-Land Girl who worked the fields to stop the country starving, and discovers the tough realities of WW2 rationing.

 Need something cheery to get you back to school next week and remind you why you do it?

 Watch this short video in which sporty celebs talk about the teachers who inspired them and encouraged them in their careers